Innovation

 Publications

-• Christensen, B. T., & Schunn, C. D. (2008).
+• Christensen, B. T., & Schunn, C. D. (2009).
 Setting a limit to randomness [or: ‘Putting blinkers on a blind man’]: Providing cognitive support for creative processes with environmental cues.
-To appear in K. Wood & A. Markman (Eds.), Tools for Innovation. pdf
+In K. Wood & A. Markman (Eds.), Tools for Innovation. pdf

 • Titus, N., Schunn, C. D., Walhall, C., Chiu, G., & Ramani, K. (2008).
 What design processes predict better design outcomes?
 The case of robotics design teams.
-In the Proceedings of the International Symposium series on Tools and Methods of Competitive Engineering, Izmir, Turkey, (April, 2009). pdf
+Proceedings of the Tools and Methods of Competitive Engineering Conference, Izmir, Turkey, (April, 2009). pdf

 • Schunn, C. D., Lovell, M. R., Wang, Y., and Yang, A. (2008).
 Measuring Innovative Apples & Oranges: Towards More Robust and Efficient Measures of Product Innovation.
 Paper presented at the Studying Design Creativity conference.
 Aix-en-Provence, France, (March, 2008).